Thoracic aortic aneurysms are often found when an imaging test is done for a different reason.

 - How severe are your symptoms?

-- Do you have a family history of aneurysms or other hereditary diseases, such as Marfan syndrome?
+- Do you have a family history of aneurysms or genetic diseases, such as Marfan syndrome?

 - Have you ever smoked?